dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 new_mountpoint->operations = NULL;
 ```

-the last line will be populated soon, for now let's leave it to `NULL`.
+The last line will be populated soon, for now let's leave it to `NULL`.

-The second instruction is for umounting, in this case since we are just unloading the file device from the system, we don't need to know what type is it, so technically we need either the target device or the target folder, the function can actually accept both parameters, but use only one of them, let's call it `vfs_umount`:
+The second instruction is for unmounting.
+In this case, since we are just unloading the file device from the system, we don't need to know what type is it, so technically we need either the target device or the target folder, the function can actually accept both parameters, but use only one of them, let's call it `vfs_umount`:

 ```c
 int vfs_umount(char *device, char *target);